phac-nml/irida-uploader-tutorial/README.md

 #### Incorrectly formatted Sample Sheet

+The sequencing run we are using for this tutorial is also included in this github repository under the directory name `incorrectly_formatted_sample_sheet`.

 If you try to open a directory with a broken sample sheet file, the uploader will show you an error like this

 ![](images/broken_sample_sheet.png)